nmshd/documentation/_docs_use-cases/use-case-consumption-get-repositoryattributes.md

 ## Parameters

+- `query` allows to specify the conditions for the returned LocalAttributes.
+In detail, the following keys may be used:
+  - `createdAt` describes the time when the LocalAttribute was created.
+  - The fields of `content` can be used to describe the queried IdentityAttribute.
-- Optionally, `onlyLatestVersions` can be disabled, such that in case of Attribute succession all versions will be returned.
+- Optionally, `onlyLatestVersions` can be disabled, such that in case of [Attribute succession]({% link _docs_integrate/update-attributes-by-succession.md %}) all versions will be returned.
-- Furthermore, a `query` may be specified, describing the requested LocalAttributes in detail.

 ## On Success